Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

     - Vampire/werewolf transformation perk trees only apply to player 1 and not all powers are supported yet for companion players.
     - Any custom skill trees will likely only work for P1.
 - Player 1's controlmap and the camera.
     - This mod has its own binds system to ensure that all players are working with the same base controls while the co-op camera is active.
 In order to trigger some player 1-exclusive events with companion players, player 1 input events are emulated and sent out to the game's control handlers, as if player 1 were the source of those inputs.
 Any mod which remaps or disables controls could cause issues with this system.
-Thus, ***using the default controlmap if you are playing co-op is highly recommended***.
+Thus, ***using the default controlmap if you are playing co-op is essential***.
     - Also, playing without the co-op camera active is an option, but it hasn't been extensively tested.
 Certain binds, such as the 'Revive' bind, will not work for player 1, and the crosshair text will not update for companion players unless the co-op camera is active.

 #### Common Troubleshooting Tips
 - The game forcibly equips the gear it views as best-in-slot onto NPCs at certain times (example: when an item is added or equipped).
 This mod has a workaround in place to validate the equip state for companion players, but sometimes, players may still have their desired items unequipped or their character may begin stuttering when moving/attacking.
 If this happens, try using the ***'Debug: Re-equip Items in Hands'***, ***'Debug: Refresh Player Managers'***, or ***'Debug: Reset Player'*** binds and see if it corrects the issue.
 If the issue persists, try the ***'Reset Player' Debug Menu player option***.
 - If the Summoning or Debug menus fail to open or if a player's inputs aren't recognized, ***try tabbing out and then tabbing back in***.
 This will sometimes happen when the game doesn't have focus.
 And if the Wait or Pause/Journal menus are opening instead, ALYSLC's .dll may not have been loaded properly by SKSE.
 A restart should fix the problem.
 - If the physics system has bugged out and the player is frozen, warped, or otherwise unresponsive, attempt to reset the player with either ***'Debug: Ragdoll Player'*** or ***'Debug: Reset Player'***.
 Or flop.
 Flopping solves a lot of problems from my experience.
-- If a companion player is controlling menus when they shouldn't be, opening the ***Debug Menu*** with any player and selecting ***'Stop Menu Input Manager'*** may resolve the issue.
+- If a companion player is controlling menus when they shouldn’t be, or the option to quicksave or save is greyed out even though no players are downed, opening the ***Debug Menu*** with any player and selecting ***'Stop Menu Input Manager'*** may resolve the issue.
 - If the player crosshairs or the menu control outline is not showing, ***pause and unpause the game***, which should force the mod's overlay menu to open and fix the problem.
 - If a follower or player ally is still aggroed towards a player, ***try sheathing all players' weapons or using the Debug Menu's 'Stop Combat' option***.
 - If the player's character is rotating on their own or not facing the right way, re-equip the items in their hands with '***Debug: Re-equip Items In Hands***', or re-equip the items manually.
 Then, sheathe/unsheathe the player's weapons.
 Can also press the '***Debug: Reset Player***' bind if the automatic rotation persists.
 - If the player is trying to use furniture but is just standing around in a complete daze, the pathing issue will likely resolve on its own after a while, but to break them out of their confusion instantly, either ***jump or press the 'Sneak' bind***.
 - If attempting to interact with a nearby object by holding the 'Activate' bind, and the **"[Object] is not within player's line of sight"** crosshair notification message displays, ***try selecting the object with the player crosshair instead***.
 - If a certain interaction is still not working for any player, ***switch back to the default third person camera and attempt the interaction again with player 1***.
+- If a companion player is locked in an idle animation, or isn't responding to movement inputs, try ***jumping***, ***ragdolling***, or pressing the ***'Debug: Reset Player'*** bind.
 - Finally, if all else fails, ***give the 'Reset Player' Debug Menu player option a try, reload a save, or relaunch the game***.
 Please inform me of any issues that are not resolved even after performing these last-ditch measures.

 ### Mod Compatiblity Notes